bp24acharya/VisitMyCityKolkata/README.md

 Initially I could'nt get how the Contact Form would work as the code institute tutorial showed a different format and now most of the things are changed so I took help from the tutor group and they helped me with a link which I referred to get it done.
 I got stuck in ReadMore and ReadLess section but my mentor Excellence Illesanmi helped me to sort it out.
 # Deployment
+The deployment process of getting this project on GitHub Pages:

+The HTML, CSS and JavaScript codes were written on Gitpod, using  project template.
+Gitpod is an online integrated development environment (IDE) I made a new repository on my GitHub account:
+Click 'New'
+Choose respository template - Code-Institute-Org/gitpod-full-template
+Typed in respository's name
+Clicked on Gitpod button to be transported to a new workspace there Getting codes up to GitHub respository:
+Saved codes
+Click on the source control
+Type the changes that has been made
+To publish the project to GitHubPages:
+Clicked on settings in the respository page in GitHub Under Options to the left, scrolled down to Pages Under Source, I chose Branch: Master and Folder: /(root) Page took awhile to be published
+This project may be downloaded or cloned:
+On respository page, select button titled Code
+Drop down menu will give the option of Clone, Open with GitHub Desktop or Download Zip
 # Acknowledgements
 My Friend has helped me by sending links to different websites that I referred while working for this project.
 My mentor Excellence Ilesanmi for his continuous support and feedback throughout this project.